Expressing Sympathy

 B: (negative) I'm sorry, but I need it for next week's exam.

-A: I'd like you to pick up some oil on the way home, if you have time.
+some oil on the way home, if you have time.

 B: (positive) No problem.